-Jan Hatchette joined VMFA in 2017 in the newly created position of Deputy Director for Communications.
-As an experienced marketing and communications professional, Hatchette has spent the past 17 years at the University of Richmond.
-Most recently, she served as senior director of marketing strategy and services, where she was responsible for leading the development and implementation of integrated strategic marketing communications that enhance the university’s brand and reputation.
+Jan Hatchette joined VMFA in 2017 as the Deputy Director for Communications and Marketing and Chief Communications Officer.
+She is responsible for developing and implementing integrated strategic communications plans to advance the museum’s brand identity and reputation and broaden awareness of its exhibitions, programs, and priorities.
+Prior to joining VMFA, Hatchette spent 17 years at the University of Richmond.
+As senior director of marketing strategy and services, she was responsible for building the university’s brand and working collaboratively with departments across the university to develop strategic communications plans to help them achieve their institutional goals.
 Prior to the University of Richmond, Hatchette was a marketing manager focused on business development at Mays & Valentine, LLP (currently Troutman Sanders, LLP) and began her career as a public relations officer for Central Fidelity Bank (currently Wells Fargo).
 She received a master of liberal arts degree with a concentration on African American studies from the University of Richmond and a bachelor of science degree in mass communications from Virginia Commonwealth University.
 She is actively involved in her community and is a lifelong resident of Chesterfield County.

 Tom Gutenberger, Chief Development Officer and Deputy Director for Advancement, joined VMFA in 2018 to lead the museum’s Advancement staff on all fundraising initiatives.
 Before coming to VMFA, he spent over 19 years as a vice president for advancement in higher education, most recently at the University of Richmond for a decade.
 He earned his undergraduate degree in business at UR in 1987.
 His extended career working in development also includes Cornell University, the University of San Diego—where he also earned an MBA—and Union College in Schenectady, New York.
 With that background, he has a deep appreciation for the museum’s educational mission and has worked with donors who made gifts of art as well as those who supported the universities’ art programs.